Lesson Plan - Get It!

-- Did you know that sometimes you can mix two different phases of matter and produce the third through a process called chemical change?
+- Did you know that sometimes you can mix two different phases of matter and produce a third through a process called chemical change?

 Watch Dr. Jo mix a solid and liquid to do something almost unbelievable!

-- Who knew that by mixing baking soda and vinegar, a gas could be created?
+- Who knew a gas could be created by mixing baking soda and vinegar?

-The next time you want to blow up a balloon, you will not have to worry about becoming breathless; just mix some baking soda with some vinegar to create carbon dioxide, and voila!
+You no longer have to worry about becoming breathless the next time you blow up a balloon!
+Mix some baking soda with vinegar to create carbon dioxide, and voila!
 You have a new way of blowing up balloons!
-Well, sort of …

-Move on to the Got It? section for some elephant-size fun!
+Move to the Got It? section for some elephant-size fun!